notavailable4u/movie_api-2/README.md

 > “Spend a little time familiarizing yourself with TypeDoc first, since we didn’t cover it in the Exercise”

 I paid $8,000 to be told.
-“Go figure this out somewhere else on your own – but we here at CareerFoundry will still have the audacity to make something which we did not teach a requirement to pass the course.”
+“Go figure this out somewhere else on your own – but we here at CareerFoundry will still have the audacity to make something which we did not teach, a requirement to pass the course.”
 Crooks.
 Absolute crooks.